Share:

 React Native: npm's Massive Ecosystem

-- Package Availability: If a JavaScript library exists for a use case, it's probably on npm.
-This includes mature solutions for authentication, state management, networking, analytics, and more.
+- Package Availability: If a JavaScript library exists for a use case, it's likely on npm — including mature solutions for authentication, state management, networking, and analytics

-- Quality Variance: The downside of npm's size is inconsistent package quality.
-Maintainers may abandon projects, and not all packages are React Native compatible.
+- Quality Variance: The downside of npm's size is inconsistent package quality — maintainers may abandon projects

-- Expo Ecosystem: Expo provides curated, high-quality packages that work out-of-the-box, reducing the integration burden significantly.
+- Expo Ecosystem: Curated, high-quality packages that work out-of-the-box, reducing integration burden

 Flutter: Curated and Growing

-- Quality Over Quantity: Packages undergo community review, and official "Flutter Favorite" badges indicate high-quality, well-maintained packages.
+- Quality Over Quantity: Packages undergo community review; official "Flutter Favorite" badges indicate well-maintained packages

-- Strong First-Party Support: Google maintains critical packages for Firebase, Google Maps, and other essential services.
+- Strong First-Party Support: Google maintains critical packages for Firebase, Google Maps, and essential services

-- Rapid Growth: The Flutter package ecosystem has grown 300% since 2022, with most common use cases now covered.
+- Rapid Growth: Flutter's package ecosystem has grown 300% since 2022, with most common use cases now covered

 Debugging, Testing, and DevOps